 In such a perspective the market is the only fully efficient first-best institution.
 Actually, the market precedes all other institutions as a sort of state of nature.
-Paradoxically this assumption has induced economists, including those embracing the New Institutional Economics perspective, to focus mainly on the problem of the "nature of the firm" - puzzled by its very existence ! - , and, with much less emphasis, on the "nature of the other non-market institutions", while entirely neglecting the problem of the "nature of market" (cf. Hodgson ,1988).
+Paradoxically, this assumption has induced economists, including those embracing the New Institutional Economics perspective, to focus mainly on the problem of the "nature of the firm"-puzzled by its very existence!-, and, with much less emphasis, on the "nature of the other non-market institutions", while entirely neglecting the problem of the "nature of market" (Hodgson 1988).
 If neoclassical economic theory has long suffered from a striking neglect of the institutional nature of firms, still today is mostly suffering from a perhaps even more astonishing neglect of the institutional nature of the market.
-Even Douglass North , points out this paradoxical state of affairs: "All the modern neoclassical literature discusses the firm as a substitute for the market [and] ignores a crucial fact of history: hierarchical organization forms and contractual arrangements in exchange pre-date the price making market'
+Even Douglass North (1981, p.
+41) points out this paradoxical state of affairs: "All the modern neoclassical literature discusses the firm as a substitute for the market [and] ignores a crucial fact of history: hierarchical organization forms and contractual arrangements in exchange pre-date the price making market".

-In our view the major challenge ahead is develop and operationalize a rigorous theory of the nature and dynamics of institutions which departs from any (undemonstrated) postulate of efficiency and market centrality and addresses the coevolution of organizations, "forms of rationality", preferences and technologies, i.e. precisely those elements that the neoclassical theory, but also a large part of the New Institutional Economics, consider as exogenously given "primitives".
+In our view, the major challenge ahead is to develop and operationalize a rigorous theory of the nature and dynamics of institutions which departs from any (undemonstrated) postulate of efficiency and market centrality and addresses the coevolution of organizations, "forms of rationality", preferences and technologies, i.e. precisely those elements that the neoclassical theory, but also a large part of the New Institutional Economics, consider as exogenously given "primitives".
 An important corollary is the institutional embeddedness of techno-economic change.
 The standard view is that technology is exogenously determined and sets the constraints which organizations optimally adapt to (and even attempts to make it "endogenous", rationalize it as the outcome of an optimal forward looking allocation of resources).
-Contrast this view with the alternative one, supported by vast empirical evidence, that these techno-economic changes are largely influenced by the institutional arrangements at all levels: national and international institutions, scientific and technological communities, organizational forms, work relations, etc. .
-The cumulative and path-dependent pattern of change shapes the set of possible trajectories, while the ubiquitous complementarities among institutions, technologies, values, norms determine a multiplicity of evolutionary paths.
-Institutions are "the carriers of history" (David, 1994), which well survive beyond any original "efficiency", if they ever had one.
+Contrast this view with the alternative one, supported by vast empirical evidence, that these techno-economic changes are largely influenced by the institutional arrangements at all levels: national and international institutions, scientific and technological communities, organizational forms, work relations, etc. The cumulative and path-dependent pattern of change shapes the set of possible trajectories, while the ubiquitous complementarities among institutions, technologies, values, norms determine a multiplicity of evolutionary paths.
+Institutions are "the carriers of history" (David 1994), which well survive beyond any original "efficiency", if they ever had one.

 Last but not least, institutions shape and constrain the processes of self-organized coordination which socio-economic dynamics typically display.
 We have been beating enough the purported dead horses of decision-theoretic and game-theoretic interpretations.
 Rather, in multi-agents set-ups, coordination is typically the outcome of self-organizing processes stemming from the local interactions among agents.
-Kirman (2011) makes a general, very convincing, case to the point - from bees and ants all the way to markets in general and financial markets in particular - .
-The focus, in this perspective, and rightly so, is on the aggregate orderly properties of local interactions, with not too much attention on the background constraints.
-So, of course, it would be meaningless to start describing the fascinating self-organizing order in the flights of flocks of birds by their constraints .
-By the same token, however, at the opposite extreme it would be equally foolish to start the description of a camp of war prisoners or Sing Sing inmates focusing on their self-organizing patterns, even if there often are indeed also under the most constraining institutional structures ( Recall the tragic account of a nazi lager by Levi, 1959 ).
+Kirman (2011) makes a general, very convincing, case to the point-from bees and ants all the way to markets in general and financial markets in particular-.

-13 &quot;In the beginning, there were the markets" (Williamson, 1975, p.
-20)
+15 "In the beginning, there were the markets" (Williamson 1975, p.
+20).